-Staff Contact: Dr B Dyster S2 HPW3 CP15 Prerequisite: ECON1102
+Staff Contact: School Office UOC6 HPW3 WKS14 S2 Prerequisite/s: ECON1102

-This subject examines the contrasting histories of Asian economies in the modern period.
+This course examines the contrasting histories of Asian economies in the modern period.
 Four major areas are considered - Japan, China, India and Indonesia.
 Focus is on the nature of the Asian economies and the impact of the West prior to 1949; and the history of planning in the four nations since the Second World War.
 Four specific themes are considered: the impact of Japanese development on Asia; economic planning and policy in China; problems of the modern Indian economy; and planning for scientific and technological development in modern Asia.